Air Source Heat Pump Installation Cost

 When comparing your options, it is worth looking beyond installation cost alone.
 For many homeowners, the combination of heat pump grants and long-term energy savings can make switching a worthwhile investment, particularly when replacing oil or LPG systems.

 Unlike gas boilers, air source heat pumps qualify for heat pump grants that can help cover the higher upfront cost.
-A gas boiler may cost less to install and have slightly lower running costs, but the £7,500 Boiler Upgrade Scheme grant effectively offsets that difference for many homeowners.
+A gas boiler installation may cost less upfront and have slightly lower running costs, but the £7,500 Boiler Upgrade Scheme grant effectively offsets that difference for many homeowners.

 For oil and LPG households, switching to a heat pump can reduce both running costs and energy bills, while also providing more stability against fluctuating energy prices.